tensorflow/docs/site/en/install/lang_java.md

 </dependency>
 ```

-You can leave the `extension` variable empty to use a vanilla version of TensorFlow or set it to one
+You can leave the `extension` variable empty to use a pure CPU version of TensorFlow or set it to one
 of the supported variant:
 * `-mkl`: Support for Intel® MKL-DNN on all platforms
 * `-gpu`: Support for CUDA® on Linux and Windows platforms
 * `-mkl-gpu`: Support for Intel® MKL-DNN and CUDA® on Linux and Windows platforms.

-Optionally, you can also add a dependency to the `tensorflow-framework` library, which provides a rich
+Optionally, you can also add a dependency on the `tensorflow-framework` library, which provides a rich
 set of high-level utilities to improve the developer experience with with TensorFlow-based machine learning
 on the JVM.